Rensvandeschoot/software-overview-machine-learning-for-screening-text/tools_considered_and_the_screening_decisions.md

 All SR screening tools from two types of sources were pooled for consideration.
 The first source were all relevant SR software comparison papers that cite the 2020 paper by Harrison et al. and/or the 2021 paper by Van de Schoot et al. as of December 2022 (see Search 1).
 The second source was the SR Toolbox (see Search 2).

 After deduplication, this yielded the below list of 76 tools to consider for this software comparison.
 These were assessed against the following inclusion criteria:
-- employs an Reader-in-the-Loop (RITL)-based active learning cycle for systematic reviewing
+- employs a Reader-in-the-Loop (RITL)-based active learning cycle for systematic reviewing
 - has a Technology Readiness level of at least TRL8
 - software is available
-- application is not restricted to content of one specific field or type of intervention
+- application is generic and is not restricted to the content of one specific field or type of intervention

 Screening on these criteria resulted in the nine tools included.
 The overview below contains the screening decision for each of the 76 tools and the motivation for exclusions.